 Comply with California’s Statute of Limitations

-California Code of Civil Procedure (CCP) §335.1 generally entitles you to up to two years to file a personal injury lawsuit for financial compensation after you are injured in a car accident.
-The at-fault driver or his representative may request an immediate dismissal of your lawsuit if it is filed outside that timeline.
+California Code of Civil Procedure (CCP) §335.1 generally entitles you to up to two years to file a personal injury lawsuit for financial compensation after being injured in a car accident.
+The at-fault driver or his representative may request an immediate dismissal of your lawsuit if you file it beyond that timeline.

-A personal injury lawyer may use the documentation the accident generates to establish the statutory date and ensure that your lawsuit is filed within the allotted timeline.
+A personal injury lawyer can also use the accident’s documentation to establish the statutory date and ensure that you file your lawsuit within the allotted timeline.

 Let Our Team Help Prove Your Right to Compensation

 Knowing if you may be entitled to financial compensation from the at-fault driver after a car accident and what evidence is needed to prove negligence on their part might be challenging on your own.
-When our team represents you in your pursuit of financial compensation, we fight hard to ensure that the required legal elements of your case are met and that your claim is accurately valued.
+When our team represents you in your pursuit of financial compensation, we fight hard to ensure that that we meet your required legal elements and accurately evaluate your claim.

 Jacoby & Meyers Law Offices is committed to helping injured clients fight for the financial compensation they may be entitled to when another person’s negligence leads to bodily injuries and property damage.

 Reach out to us today by calling (866) 559-7223.
 A member of our car accident team is also standing by to provide you with a free consultation on your case.